MariaBurz/manual_testing_portofolio/Final_Project/README.md

 ## 1.3 Test Analysis

-### Review - Admin Module “User Management” and “Job”
+### Business Requirements Review - Admin Module “User Management” and “Job”

 -	The color of the “Cancel” button seems to be disabled;
 -	The “delete” button appear to be active even though we didn’t check a box next to the “Username”;